Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 Generically, the combination of both a static core and delayed instantiation of components should reduce the size of the initial stack frame.
 While the size of the initial stack frame is not currently a concern, as platforms begin to use more patina components, it will be.
-This change will sacrifice some binary size (size of the `Core` object) to reduce the initial stack frame size (size of `Core` + `Config`'s + `Component`'s).
+This change will increase the binary size (size of the `Core` object) to reduce the initial stack frame size (size of `Core` + `Config`'s + `Component`'s).

 In a STD compilation, it was seen that the initial stack frame was reduced from 568 to 488 with this change (with no